icaroafoliveira/Macros_MRI_QA_phantom_ACR/README.md

 ---

-## Instalation
+## Installation
-1. Ensure that you have [Fiji](https://imagej.net/software/fiji/) installed, preferably with JAVA 8 runtime.
+1. Ensure that you have [Fiji](https://imagej.net/software/fiji/) installed, preferably with Java 8 runtime.
-*Note: We recommend Fiji version because it already includes Jython library.*
+*Note: We recommend using the Fiji distribution because it already includes the Jython library.*
 2. Clone or download the `MacroQA` repository from this GitHub page.
+*Note: This software is a self-contained ImageJ/Fiji macro and does not require any external dependencies beyond a standard installation of Fiji.
+It relies solely on the core functions of ImageJ and Jython.*

 ---